zackforbing/ruby-submissions/1507/03-chisel.markdown

 ### Notes

+* Program does not work
+* No extensions
+* Missing File IO
+* Theres one class.
+* No runner code
+* only paragraph, header, and ** parsing works

 ### Scores

-* Fundamental Ruby & Style:
+* Fundamental Ruby & Style: 2
-* Test-Driven Development:
+* Test-Driven Development: 2
-* Functionality:
+* Functionality: 1
-* Breaking Logic into Components:
+* Breaking Logic into Components: 1

 ## Rebekah Sosa